 - CREAM CHEESE: Take it from the freezer to get to the room temperature and easier blend with rest ingredients.

 - DIGESTIVE COOKIES: For these truffles we need to turn cookies into fine crumbs.
 You can do this using a food processor - this is easiest way but you can also place them in a plastic bag and crush with a rolling pin.

-- WHITE CHOCOLATE: Broke chocolate into smaller pieces and melt in a double boiler.
+- WHITE CHOCOLATE: Broke white chocolate into smaller pieces and melt in a double boiler.
 Be careful when melting, as this chocolate burn easily.
 White chocolate smooth out the filling.

 - AMARETTO LIQUEUR: Adds sweet and subtle almond flavour to the truffles.

 - LEMON JUICE and LEMON ZEST: Both adds zesty refreshing flavour to the truffles.

 First beat cream cheese and white chocolate (melted) in a medium bowl, then add cookie crumbs and almonds (toasted and finely chopped) and beat until you get homogenous mixture.
 Add a dash of Amaretto, lemon juice and zest and beat again.

 Our truffle mixture is now ready - but it has to be cooled in the fridge for 30 minutes.
 Now, roll the mixture into small balls and place in the freezer for 20 minutes.
 Once the balls are firm they are ready for the final step - dipping into the melted dark chocolate.